rakesh-devcode/Pythonic/README.md

 # Pythonic
-This covers all concept of Python to just start learning and implementing python in daily work.
+This covers all fundamental concepts of Python to just start learning and implementing python in daily work.